gvsinev/dune-pd-tools/README.md

 ### plot\_background\_vs\_threshold.C
 This script produces a presentable plot of Ar39 background flashes versus the flash threshold.
 It runs on the output of the `ThresholdPlots` class (for now the input file is hardcoded).

+### plot\_efficiency\_vs\_x.C
+This script produces a presentable plot of the 8-MeV-electron flash efficiency versus X (distance from the APA) for a certain flash threshold.
+It runs on the output of the `EfficiencyPlots` class (for now the input file is hardcoded).